The Serpent's Fall

 Susan lifted the denim apron over her head and shoved it into Jack’s chest.
 “I’m a big girl.
 Besides, it’s only a few blocks down the road.
 I’ll be fine.”

 Jack caught the apron as she handed it to him, then tied it around his waist.
-“I could walk you home.
-Closing up for a bit won’t hurt.”
+“I can walk you home if you want.
+Closing up for a while won’t hurt.”

 She smiled.
 “That’s sweet, Jack, but don’t worry about it.
 I’d hate for you to miss the only customer we might secure tonight.”